erlend-sh/learndiscourse/_en/developers/hacking/generating-lots-of-invite-links.md

 Generate Master API Key for your Discourse instance by visiting `/admin/api`, to interact with Discourse API.

-## Generate Disposable Invite Tokens
+## Generate multiple Invite Tokens

-Now that you have cloned Discourse API gem and generated master API key, let's start generating disposable invites!
+Now that you have cloned Discourse API gem and generated master API key, let's start generating invite tokens!

 Open the `discourse_api/examples/disposable_invite_tokens.rb` file, and modify following information: